dynamsoft-docs/license-server-docs/common/handshakeCodes.md

 A Handshake Code can authorize a client device either via the Dynamsoft-hosting `LTS` or a Self-hosting `LTS` .

 Dynamsoft-hosting `LTS` servers are built into Dynamsoft SDKs and don't need to be set.
-The server domains are "https://mlts.dynamsoft.com" (main) and "https://slts.dynamsoft.com" (standby).

 For Self-hosting `LTS` , you need to set the `LTS` servers manually.
 See [How to Configure LTS]({{site.common}}mechanism.html#configure-lts) for more information.